Corporate governance report – Declaration on corporate governance

-According to the recommendations of the German Corporate Governance Code, the Executive Board should take diversity into account when filling managerial positions and, in this respect, aim for an appropriate consideration of women.
-The Executive Board sets out targets for proportional female representation at the two management levels below Executive Board level.
+According to the recommendations of the German Corporate Governance Code, the Executive Board should take diversity into account when filling managerial positions, and in this respect aim for an appropriate consideration of women.
+The Executive Board sets out targets for proportional female representation at the two management levels below the Executive Board level.

-In the current financial year, the Executive Board has intensified its efforts with respect to diversity when filling managerial positions and, in particular, strives to achieve appropriate consideration of women at managerial levels in the Company.
-In the past, the Executive Board of MLP SE already took measures directed at reconciling working life and family life.
-In the financial year 2017, the Executive Board again reviewed the effectiveness of these measures and already adopted an overall concept in November 2013.
-If appropriate, it will undertake modifications as necessary or initiate further measures in order to achieve appropriate consideration of female candidates at managerial levels in the Company, taking into account the Company’s specific situation.
+In the current financial year the Executive Board has intensified its efforts with respect to diversity when filling managerial positions, and in particular strives to achieve appropriate consideration of women at managerial levels in the Company.
+In the past the Executive Board of MLP SE has taken measures directed at reconciling working life and family life.
+In the financial year 2018 the Executive Board again reviewed the effectiveness of these measures, having adopted an overall concept in November 2013.
+If appropriate it will undertake modifications as necessary or initiate further measures in order to achieve appropriate consideration of female candidates at managerial levels in the Company, taking into account the Company’s specific situation.
 This concept also includes guidelines for diversity-compliant promotion, which will, however, still require final elaboration.
-Thus, no specifications for concrete selection decisions with respect to filling positions have yet been established.
+Thus no specifications for concrete selection decisions with respect to filling positions have yet been established.
 Nevertheless, the Executive Board of MLP SE has only decided upon a percentage of female members amounting to 0 percent at the first management level below the Executive Board as MLP SE is a holding company that has only a very limited number of staff with just a few managers.
-Beyond this, MLP SE does not have a second level of management below the Executive Board.
+MLP SE does not have a second level of management below the Executive Board.

 Section 4.2.3 Sentence 11 (specification of the targeted level of benefits)

-According to the recommendations of the German Corporate Governance Code, the Supervisory Board should specify the respective targeted level of benefits – also taking into account the length of service on the Executive Board – and consider the correspondingly derived annual and long-term cost to the Company.
+According to the recommendations of the German Corporate Governance Code, the Supervisory Board should specify the targeted level of benefits – also taking length of service on the Executive Board into account – and consider the correspondingly derived annual and long-term cost to the Company.

-Therefore the Supervisory Board is of the opinion that the implementation progress made to date is not yet sufficient to fulfil the requirements of Section 4.2.3 Sentence 11 of the Code in full.
-As was also the case in the financial year 2017, MLP therefore declares not to follow this recommendation in the financial year 2018.
+The Supervisory Board is therefore of the opinion that the implementation progress made to date is not yet sufficient to fulfil the requirements of Section 4.2.3 Sentence 11 of the Code in full.
+As was also the case in the financial year 2018, MLP therefore declares that it will not follow this recommendation in the financial year 2019.

 Section 4.2.3 Sentence 12 to 14 (severance payment cap)

-According to the recommendations of the German Corporate Governance Code, the Company should, when concluding Executive Board member contracts, ensure that payments, including fringe benefits, to an Executive Board member following premature cessation of Executive Board duties without serious cause, do not exceed the value of two years’ remuneration (severance payment cap).
-If the contract of service is terminated due to serious cause on the part of the Executive Board member, no payments will be made to the Executive Board member.
-The calculation of the severance payment cap should be based on the total remuneration of the previous financial year and, if appropriate, also on the expected total remuneration of the current financial year.
-In the event of premature termination of Executive Board membership due to a change of control, any commitment for payments should not exceed 150% of the severance payment cap.
+According to the recommendations of the German Corporate Governance Code, the Company should, when concluding Executive Board member contracts, ensure that payments, including fringe benefits, to an Executive Board member following premature cessation of Executive Board duties without serious cause do not exceed the value of two years’ compensation (severance payment cap).
+If the contract of service is terminated for major cause on the part of the Executive Board member, no payments will be made to the Executive Board member.
+The calculation of the severance payment cap should be based on the total compensation of the previous financial year, and if appropriate also on the expected total compensation of the current financial year.
+In the event of premature termination of Executive Board membership because of a change of control, any commitment for payments should not exceed 150% of the severance payment cap.

-During the course of 2011 MLP completed its amendment to the employment contracts of the members of the Executive Board to incorporate a new remuneration system and, particularly in 2014, aligned them with the requirements of the German Banking Act (KWG) and the Remuneration Ordinance for Institutions.
-Since the first-mentioned changeover, MLP has complied with the aforementioned recommendations.
+During the course of 2011, MLP completed its amendment to the employment contracts of members of the Executive Board to incorporate a new compensation system, and – in 2014 particularly – aligned them with the requirements of the German Banking Act (KWG) and the Remuneration Ordinance for Institutions.
+Since the first changeover MLP has complied with the aforementioned recommendations.

 However, there is no provision for a severance payment in the event of contract termination by mutual consent.
-Rules concerning a mutually-sought termination of contract can, in a contractual law sense, in any case only serve as a guideline from which, however, the parties could at any time agree to deviate.
-For this reason, any provisions of this nature would be no more than a formal act.
+Rules concerning a mutually-sought termination of contract can, in a contract-law sense, in any case only serve as a guideline from which, however, the parties could at any time agree to deviate.
+For this reason any provisions of this nature would be no more than a formal act.

 Section 5.1.2 Sentence 2 (diversity regarding the composition of the Executive Board)

 Based on the recommendations of the German Corporate Governance Code, the Supervisory Board should also pay attention to diversity in the composition of the Executive Board and in particular aim for an appropriate consideration of women.
-Accordingly, the Supervisory Board should specify target numbers for the degree of female representation on the Executive Board.
+The Supervisory Board should accordingly specify target numbers for female representation on the Executive Board.

-The Supervisory Board at MLP SE strives to further intensify its future efforts with respect to diversity and, in particular, an appropriate consideration of women when appointing members of the Executive Board.
+The Supervisory Board of MLP SE will further intensify its future efforts with respect to diversity, and in particular an appropriate consideration of women when appointing members of the Executive Board.
 The Supervisory Board gives specific consideration to applications from suitable female candidates in its selection procedures.
-In the financial year 2014 the Supervisory Board continued to review this aspect and will undertake further measures in order to build on the Group-wide overall concept already passed by the Executive Board for the implementation of Section 4.1.5 of the Code (observance of diversity for managerial positions) and also achieve an appropriate consideration of women within the Executive Board of the Company, taking into account the Company’s specific situation.
-Nevertheless the Supervisory Board of MLP SE intends to continue to base its selection decision with respect to appointments primarily on the individual and professional qualifications of prospective candidates.
-For this reason, the Supervisory Board has specified a target figure for female representation on the Executive Board – which incidentally currently consists of just three persons – of 0 percent.
+The Supervisory Board reviewed this aspect for the first time in the financial year 2014, and it will take further measures in order to build on the Group-wide overall concept already passed by the Executive Board for the implementation of Section 4.1.5 of the Code (observance of diversity for managerial positions) and also achieve an appropriate consideration of women within the Executive Board of the Company, taking into account the Company's specific situation.
+Nevertheless, the Supervisory Board of MLP SE intends to continue to base its selection decisions with respect to appointments primarily on the individual and professional qualifications of prospective candidates.
+For this reason the Supervisory Board has specified a target figure for female representation on the Executive Board – which incidentally currently consists of just three people – of 0 percent.

 The Supervisory Board is of the opinion that the implementation progress made to date is not yet sufficient to fulfil the requirements of Section 5.1.2 Sentence 2 of the Code in full.
-As was also the case in the financial year 2017, MLP therefore declares not to follow this recommendation in the financial year 2018.
+As was also the case in the financial year 2018, MLP therefore declares that it will not follow this recommendation in the financial year 2019.

 Section 5.1.2 Sentence 8 (age limit for members of the Executive Board)

 MLP did not follow this recommendation in 2017.
-There is no set age limit for members of the Executive Board at MLP.
+There is no set age limit for members of the Executive Board of MLP.
 The appointment of members of the Executive Board should be based solely on their knowledge, skills and specialist experience.
-As was the case in 2017, MLP will therefore not comply with this recommendation in 2018.
+As was the case in 2018, MLP will therefore not comply with this recommendation in 2019.